-- 26. Rule S-96.
+- 21. Rule S-96.
 A register station may not necessarily be such for all trains, and it is important to know the requirements of each such station, so there will be no failure to provide proper protection, in case signals displayed for a following section are ordered taken down at a register station for that train, but which may not be a register station for other trains.
-In general it is a safer practice to continue the display of signals to the end of the subdivisions, annulling such sections as may be terminated at an intermediate register station.
+In general, it is a safer practice to continue the display of signals to the end of the subdivision, annulling such sections as may be terminated at an intermediate register station.
 Where a schedule does not cover an entire subdivision and this cannot be done, the train dispatcher must know that the proper safeguards are provided for other trains before entering into the territory where the following sections may be running.
-A schedule might also terminate at a junction that is not a register station on either subdivision. - 27. (a) Rule D-97.
-The so called "double-track-clearance" is authorized as to use but not required.
+A schedule might also terminate at a junction that is not a register station on either subdivision. - 22. (a) Rule D-97.
+The so-called "double-track-clearance" is authorized as to use but not required.
 It is frequently more simple to use train orders.
-When used, give it the next train order number, address as-C&E Extra 77-West-AX and enter as DTC-to (destination spelled out) with the time issued.
-The same care is required as of train orders in the transmission and checking repetitions. - (b) A double track clearance must not be issued authorizing a destination to a point on double track which is beyond an intervening section of single track, whether that section is temporary or permanent, as it only authorizes extra train movement and with the current of traffic on double track. - (c) If a section of double track is converted to single track operation, any DTC held by or issued for extra trains that would move over the section of single track must be cancelled and running orders issued, even though it is intended to have the extra train again resume movement with the current of traffic beyond. - (d) If an extra train has been authorized with a DTC and it becomes necessary to move it against the current of traffic for a portion of its run, a running order must be issued for the movement against the current of traffic.
-If the train is to return to current of traffic movement, the DTC need not be cancelled, as it is still in effect for such movement to the designated station and can be so utilized. - (e) Dispatcher must not issue the DTC until all orders for that train have been completed and they are ready to have the train cleared.
+When used, give it the next train order number, address as-C&E Extra 1700 west-AX and enter as DTC-to (destination spelled out) with the time issued.
+The same care is required as of train orders in the transmission and checking repetitions. - (b) A double track clearance must not be issued authorizing a destination to a point on double track which is beyond an intervening section of single track, whether that section is temporary or permanent, as it only authorizes extra train movement and with the current of traffic on double track. - (c) If a section of double track is converted to single track operation, any DTC held by or issued for extra trains that would move over the section of single track must be cancelled and running orders issued, even